Battery charging and swapping represents a significant proportion of operational expenditure. There are 3 main ways to reduce these costs.

 Swapping stations have two key benefits:

-- Reducing costs: Much like smart stations, they minimize the need for maintenance teams journeying around the city to swap batteries.
+- Reducing costs: Much like smart stations, they minimise the need for maintenance teams journeying around the city to swap batteries.

 - Charged batteries: Batteries in the charging kiosks are constantly being charged until they are removed by users.
 For vehicles close to charging kiosks, users can rely on well-charged batteries.